Radiative (anti)neutrino energy spectra from muon, pion, and kaon decays: Muon decay

-As it is expected from the QED power counting, radiative corrections contribute around $3-4$ permille in the dominant energy region of the (anti)neutrino flux.
-(Anti)neutrino energy spectra are infrared-safe observables which are free from $\ln \frac{m_e}{m_\mu}$ singularities according to Kinoshita, Lee, Naunberg theorem~\cite{Bloch:1937pw,Yennie:1961ad,Kinoshita:1962ur,Lee:1964is,Greub:1993kg,Sirlin:2011wg}.
-Electron mass corrections are numerically of the next order in $\alpha$ expansion or even below and can be safely neglected.
+As expected from the QED power counting, radiative corrections contribute around $3$-$4$ permille in the dominant energy region of the (anti)neutrino flux.
+(Anti)neutrino energy spectra are infrared-safe observables, which are free from $\ln \frac{m_e}{m_\mu}$ singularities according to the Kinoshita-Lee-Naunberg theorem~\cite{Bloch:1937pw,Yennie:1961ad,Kinoshita:1962ur,Lee:1964is,Greub:1993kg,Sirlin:2011wg}.
+Electron-mass corrections can be safely neglected because they are numerically of the next order in $\alpha$ expansion or even below the next order.

 As an illustrative example, we compare the flux-averaged cross sections on $^{40} \mathrm{Ar}$ nucleus, with the averaging according to Eq.~(\ref{eq:flux_average}), accounting for the radiation of one photon in the (anti)neutrino production from the decay of the muon at rest $\sigma^{^{40} \mathrm{Ar}}$ to cross sections averaged over the leading-order flux $\sigma^{^{40} \mathrm{Ar}}_\mathrm{LO}$~\cite{Payne:2019wvy,Yang:2019pbx,VanDessel:2020epd,Hoferichter:2020osn,Tomalak:2020zfh}: